-Summary of significant accounting policies and other explanatory information i) Uncertainty relating to the global health pandemic on COVID-19: The Company basis its assessment believes that the probability of the occurrence of forecasted transactions is not impacted by COVID-19.
+Summary of significant accounting policies and other explanatory information a) Impact of COVID-19 (pandemic): The Company basis its assessment believes that the probability of the occurrence of forecasted transactions is not impacted by COVID-19.
 However, the impact of COVID-19 remains uncertain and may be different from what we have estimated as of the date of approval of these financial statements and the Company will continue to closely monitor any material changes to future economic conditions.